samanthashleyrose/Samantha-Rose-Coding-Portfolio/README.md

 You may begin by using the Navigation Links to bring you to your desired topic.
 The images displaying my projects are active links to the deployed sites.
 In addition, a link to my GitHub Portfolio is attached to both the GitHub nav icon and my GitHub username (located under Contact Me).

 At this time, the suggested viewing ratio is 1705 x 906 to avoid distortion of text and styling.
-This will ultimately be updated to become a more responsive site as I continue to progress and learn.
+This will ultimately be updated to become a more responsive site as I continue to progress and learn. <a href="https://samanthashleyrose.github.io/Samantha-Rose-Coding-Portfolio/">View Samantha Rose's Coding Portfolio</a>

 ![Fullscren Screenshot of Portfolio](assets/images/fullscreen-sc-portfolio.png)